 I will show you the insanity that is my garage (here or on my facebook page), because it’s who I am.
 It’s crazy and the furniture is piled HIGH, but some think it’s funny and friends beg me to “let them have a quick peek so they can laugh at me” Really..
 I had a friend say that to me.

 Tell people what you’re doing.
-You can grow your audience organically and of course you will do that too.
-What’s wrong with letting your friends and family help you too though?
+You can grow your audience organically and can weave your other social media into your blogging to drive traffic, or you can give yourself a boost to start with an instagram manager.
+Or, you can reach out to those you know.
+After all, what’s wrong with letting your friends and family help you too though?
 They might learn something fun about you, it might bring you closer together… but if not, what if you just get more readers.. because really… isn’t that why you probably started a blog in the first place?